TravellingTechGuy/privileges/README.md

 Provided AS-IS, use at own risk.

+Script to be used with the SAP Privileges app: https://github.com/SAP/macOS-enterprise-privileges

 This script will remind the end user to revert to Standard privileges after a certain period of time, based on the Start Interval of the LaunchDaemon.